-Time required: This is varied depending on the schools requirements.
-On average one session will be approximately 1 hour either in the morning morning or afternoon during term time.
+Time required: This is varied depending on the school’s requirements.
+On average one session will be approximately 1 hour either in the morning morning or afternoon, during term time.

 What they do: Use pre-prepared materials to present a simple drama to communicate a Bible story (Christmas and Easter Cracked).
-Other project we run would involve using pre-written workshops and resources.
-These, like the RE lessons are delivered on a number of different topics, i.e War and Religion, Intolerance, Emotional Well-being.
+Other projects we run would involve using pre-written workshops and resources.
+These, like the RE lessons, are delivered on a number of different topics, eg Leadership, Respect, Ethics or Emotional Wellbeing.
 Within our projects we also run our reflective/prayer spaces.